MetroManSR/MetroWeb/en/balkeon/grammar/determiners.md

 ---
 layout: default
-title: "Balkeon Determinants"
+title: "Balkeon Determiners"
 language: en
 ---

-# Determinants
+# Determiners

-In Balkeon, there exists a remnant of a determinant suffix `el`.
+In Balkeon, there exists a remnant of a determiner suffix `el`.
 This suffix is not always used, as some prepositions and words already specify their roles in the sentence.

 ## Articles?